 Speech disorders is an umbrella term referring to any difficulty with motor production or phonological representation of speech sounds (articulation).
-Child is usually very difficult to understand especially to new people and cannot produce age appropriate speech sounds like K, G, F, V, L, SH and CH.
+The child can be difficult to understand, especially to new people, and cannot produce age appropriate speech sounds like K, G, F, V, L, SH and CH.

 Childhood apraxia of speech (CAS):

-A neurological childhood speech sound disorder in which the accuracy and consistency of movements are without any underlying reason such as abnormal reflexes, abnormal tone.
+A neurological childhood speech sound disorder in which the accuracy and consistency of movements are without any underlying reason such as abnormal reflexes or abnormal tone.
 CAS may occur as a result of neurological impairment, in association with complex neurobehavioral.